How Can We Help?

 To qualify for reasonable accommodation, a student or prospective student must have a disability and request an accommodation from DSS.
 In order to develop a reasonable accommodation plan, DSS will request an evaluation of a student’s ability to perform essential functions of a class, program, or activity and a recommendation for a reasonable accommodation plan from a qualified health care provider.

 EWU will provide reasonable accommodations for known physical or mental limitations of qualified students with disabilities so long as doing so does not impose an undue hardship on EWU or fundamentally alter an educational program or activity.
 Reasonable accommodations may include providing appropriate core services necessary to ensure equal access, such as early registration or providing materials in alternative formats.

 DSS will facilitate an interactive process between a faculty member and the student seeking an accommodation, and, if needed, the chair of the department.
-If a faculty member believes a requested accommodation is an undue hardship or fundamentally alters an educational program or activity, or if a student believes the university is not providing necessary accommodations, the student’s requested accommodation will be reviewed by the appropriate college dean and the Associate Dean of Students.
-The college dean and Associate Dean of Students will make the ultimate determination of whether or not a requested accommodation fundamentally alters an educational program or activity.
+If a faculty member believes a requested accommodation is an undue hardship or fundamentally alters an educational program or activity, or if a student believes the university is not providing necessary accommodations, the student’s requested accommodation will be reviewed by the appropriate college dean and the Dean of Students or designee.
+The college dean and Dean of Students or designee will make the ultimate determination of whether or not a requested accommodation fundamentally alters an educational program or activity.
 As set forth above, the Vice President for Business and Finance has the ultimate authority to determine whether an accommodation constitutes an undue hardship.

 3-3.
 Obligations of Faculty and Staff